JasonLocklin/Dissertation/General/Discussion.md

 In chapter 1, patients with neglect demonstrated complex deficits in visual working memory.
-Namely, when compared with controls, they failed to successfully recall and report the colour of stimuli after a delay.
-They also mis-reported colours when asked to recall stimuli from a given location, instead reporting colours of stimuli from other, competing, locations (figure [fig:tk]).
-While the first appears to demonstrate a simple deficit of visual working memory, the latter probably represents a somewhat more complex problem of binding visual information (colour and location) in working memory.
+Namely, when compared with controls, they failed to successfully recall and report the colour of stimuli after a delay (figure [fig:VWM_1Target]).
+They also mis-reported colours when asked to recall stimuli from a given location, instead reporting colours of stimuli from other, competing, locations (figure [fig:VWM_MTarget]).
+While the first deficit appears to demonstrate a simple problem of visual working memory, the latter probably represents a somewhat more complex problem of binding visual information (colour and location) in working memory.
 The experiment also supports the notion that these working memory deficits are not likely to be down-stream effects of more basic spatial attention deficits.
 The severity of the visual working memory deficits from one patient to the next did not correlate with the magnitude of deficits observed on covert orienting, but appeared to be relatively independent.

 [Prisms are limited] Thus far, one of the most promising treatments for rehabilitating neglect has been prism adaptation [tk].
-The reason prism adaptation has appeared so successful, however, may have been a result of the fact that much of the research has been restricted to tests that effectively measure deficits of spatial attention.
+The reason prism adaptation has appeared to be so successful, however, may have been a result of the fact that much of the research has been restricted to tests that effectively measure deficits of spatial attention.
 Besides the popular covert orienting task, researchers have often used clinical paper-and-pencil tests such as object cancellation, figure drawing or copying [@Wilson1987, tkmodernreview], tasks that are, by their